Jalur Gemilang – the stripes of glory

 The present design features a yellow crescent moon and a 14-pointed star against a blue rectangle on the upper left corner.
 The entire face is adorned by 14 horizontal red and white stripes of equal height and length representing the equal status in the Federation of the member states and the Federal government.

-A very early design of the country's flag, in 1905, featured four different coloured bands representing the four states namely Perak, Selangor, Negri Sembilan, and Pahang.
+A very early design of the country's flag, in 1905, featured four different coloured bands (from top: white, red, yellow and black) representing the four states namely Perak, Selangor, Negri Sembilan and Pahang.
 In the centre, an oval in white with a running tiger.

 As more states joined, the Malay Federation was founded on 1 February 1948.
 Two years later, a new flag was introduced.